aykevl/tilegraphics/README.md

   * Layers that contain more objects and can be moved/resized.
   * Transparency: blending a semi-transparent foreground color with a solid background color.
+  * Lines with support for transparency and anti-aliasing.

 ## License